waldur/ansible-waldur-generator/README.md

 By default, this command will:
 -   Read `inputs/generator_config.yaml` and `inputs/waldur_api.yaml`.
--   Use the configured collection name (e.g., `waldur.cloud`) to create a standard Ansible Collection structure.
+-   Use the configured collection name (e.g., `waldur.openstack`) to create a standard Ansible Collections structure.
 -   Place the generated collection into the `outputs/` directory.

 The final structure will look like this: